 To maintain our qualification as a REIT, we generally are required to distribute annually to our stockholders at least 90% of our REIT taxable income (determined without regard to the dividends paid deduction and excluding net capital gains).
 Our REIT taxable income will not typically include income earned by our TRSs except to the extent our TRSs pay dividends to the REIT.
-Our Board of Directors declared a quarterly dividend of \$0.44 for the first and second quarters of 2019 totaling \$53.0 million in the first quarter and

-\$52.9 million in the second quarter.
+Our Board of Directors declared a quarterly dividend of \$0.44 for the first, second and third quarters of 2019 totaling \$53.0 million in the first quarter, \$52.9 million in the second quarter, and \$53.0 million in the third quarter.
 The amount, timing and frequency of future distributions will be at the sole discretion of our Board of Directors and will be declared based upon various factors, many of which are beyond our control, including our financial condition and operating cash flows, the amount required to maintain qualification and taxation as a REIT and to reduce any income and excise taxes that we otherwise would be required to pay, limitations on distributions in our existing and future debt instruments, limitations on our ability to fund distributions using cash generated through our TRSs, alternative growth opportunities that require capital deployment, and other factors that our Board of Directors may deem relevant.

-As of June 30, 2019, our liquidity was provided by cash on hand of \$56.7 million, and \$522.8 million available under our revolving credit facility.
+As of September 30, 2019, our liquidity was provided by cash on hand of \$47.5 million, and \$585.7 million available under our revolving credit facility.
 Our Credit Agreement also contains an "accordion" feature that provides for uncommitted incremental extensions of credit in the form of increases in the revolving commitments or incremental term loans of up to \$350.0 million.
-During the six months ended June 30, 2019 and 2018, we generated \$166.6 million and \$183.7 million, respectively, in cash through operating activities.
+During the nine months ended September 30, 2019 and 2018, we generated \$304.1 million and \$284.6 million, respectively, in cash through operating activities.
 We currently expect to be able to meet our cash expenditure requirements for the next year utilizing these resources.
 Some banks that are party to our Second Amended and Restated Credit Agreement, or Credit Agreement, have announced that they do not expect to continue to provide credit or financial services to private entities that operate correctional and detention facilities, including CoreCivic.
 We expect these banks to continue to honor existing contracts, including their commitments under our Credit Agreement, which expires in April 2023.
-For additional information please see "Item 1A.
-Risk Factors" of this Quarterly Report.
 These decisions have currently affected the capital markets for our securities, and we can provide no assurance that additional banks that are party to our Credit Agreement will not make similar decisions, or that new banks will be willing to become party to our Credit Agreement, or that the capital markets for our securities will improve.
 We have no debt maturities until April 2020, when our \$325.0 million of unsecured notes mature.
-We currently have the capacity under our revolving credit facility to repay our \$325 million of unsecured notes maturing in April 2020, and expect to continue to have such capacity through maturity.
+We currently have the capacity under our revolving credit facility to repay our \$325.0 million of unsecured notes maturing in April 2020, and expect to continue to have such capacity through maturity.
 We will also monitor the capital markets and may issue debt securities or obtain other forms of capital if, and when we determine that market conditions are favorable.